-Now this has been established, let us explore the ways you can prevent and treat underarm rash.
+Now that this has been established, let us explore the ways you can prevent and treat an underarm rash.

-However, when it comes to deodorants, you may need to be extra observant as some deodorants and body sprays may contain chemicals your skin could react to.
-There’s no hard and fast rule to this, but once you notice underarm rash beginning to develop, discontinue product use immediately.
-Other than deodorants, skincare products may also trigger the formation of rash.
+When it comes to deodorants, you may need to be extra observant as some deodorants and body sprays may contain chemicals your skin may react to.
+There’s no hard and fast rule to this, but once you notice a rash beginning to develop, discontinue product use immediately.
+Other than deodorants, skincare products may also trigger the formation of rashes.

-Also, tight clothing made of synthetic material can cause underarm rash.
-This is because sweat can’t escape from the armpit, consequently, the waste–which is sweat– your body tried so hard to get rid off still sticks closely to it.
-Rather, wear clothing made of materials (like cotton) your body can breathe in.
+In addition to the above, tight clothing made of synthetic material can have been linked to the cause of underarm rashes.
+This is because sweat can’t escape from the armpit, consequently, the waste–which is sweat– your body tried so hard to get rid of still sticks closely to it.
+Rather, wear clothing made of materials like cotton which your skin can breathe in.
 This way, sweat doesn’t pool on your sensitive armpit skin.

 Check out some ways you can treat underarm rash…

 As mentioned above, if the rash occurred by reason of an irritant, find out the irritant and discontinue use.
-This is a sure way to stop the irritation right in its track.
+This is a sure way to stop the irritation right on its track.

 There are topical creams sold at pharmacies that could help soothe and/or get rid of the rash.
 Hydrocortisone creams, antifungal creams, and calamine lotions are helpful depending on the cause.

-Apply glycerol based moisturizer to reduce scaly skin.
+Apply glycerol-based moisturizer to reduce scaly skin.
 This would also reduce the itchiness.
-Instead of scratching your underarms which could further lead to an irritation, just tap mildly.
-Always remember to wear loose fitting clothes to enable your underarms to stay dry.
+Instead of scratching your armpits and causing further irritation, just tap mildly.
+Always remember to wear loose-fitting clothes to enable your underarms to stay dry.

 Vitamin C helps to fight off infection and boosts the immune system.
 If the cause of the rash is an infection, eating foods high in Vitamin C like oranges and broccoli would be beneficial.

-Lavender, tea tree and coconut oil are great for killing the bacteria and fungi responsible for underarm rash.
-Whenever you notice armpit rashes begin to develop, stock up on these essential oils to tackle the issues and soothe your underarms.
+Lavender, tea tree, and coconut oil are great for killing the bacteria and fungi responsible for underarm rash.
+Whenever you notice armpit rashes begin to develop, stock up on these essential oils to tackle the issues and soothe your skin.

 Underarm rash hardly goes away on its own.
 On the contrary, they could get worse if left untreated.
 Tackle it early and get your peace of mind and composure back.